 - Review requirements for calling in lane closure information and discuss when the Traffic Management Center is to be notified for emergency responses as mentioned in Section 2-303, “Reporting Procedures,” of this manual.

 - Determine schedule for all planned joint safety reviews.

 - Discuss the Construction Zone Enhanced Enforcement Program (COZEEP) plan and contact information if it is proposed for the project.

 - Review the Positive Work Zone Protection plan if included in the project.

-To document the safety kick-off meeting, use Form CEM-0604, “Joint Safety Reviews,” and file a copy of CEM-0604 in Category 6, “Safety,” of the project binder.
+To document the safety kick-off meeting, use Form CEM-0604, “Project Safety Review or Meeting,” and file a copy of Form CEM-0604 in Category 6, “Safety,” of the project records.

-After project completion, in accordance with Section 5-1.28, “Project Safety Reviews”, of the Standard Specifications, the resident engineer is to schedule a post-project safety meeting with the contractor to determine how effectively the joint safety reviews were run, to review safety issues that arose during the project, and to discuss lessons learned for possible future safety enhancements.
-The post-project safety meeting is to be documented on Form CEM-0604, “Joint Safety Reviews,” and filed in Category 6, “Safety” of the project binder.
+Upon contract acceptance, in accordance with Section 5-1.28, “Project Safety Reviews,” of the Standard Specifications, the resident engineer is to schedule a post-project safety meeting with the contractor to determine how effectively the joint safety reviews were run, to review safety issues that arose during the project, and to discuss lessons learned for possible future safety enhancements.
+The post-project safety meeting is to be documented on Form CEM-0604, “Project Safety Review or Meeting,” and filed in Category 6, “Safety” of the project binder.
 Lessons learned should also be shared with the project development team.

 Construction Manual Chapters